roylau98/FYP/README.md

 1. To build a GUI that can parse, process and visualise CSI data captured using the ESP32 CSI Tool.
 2. Investigate the feasibility of performing respiration sensing using the ESP32 CSI Tool.
 3. To build a keystroke inference system using the ESP32 CSI Tool for CSI collection and a deep learning model for keystroke inference.

+This `README.md` shows the file found in this folder, and instructions to setup and run the codes.

 # Setting up

 The following instructions setups a new virtual environment for python and installs the needed libraries.
 These instructions assumes that the user is using a Windows machine.
 Ensure that Python 3.10 is installed as well, do not use Python 3.12.
-Open the command prompt in the root directory "" and enter the following commands.
+Open the command prompt in the root directory and enter the following commands.

 ```cmd
 py -3.10 -m venv .venv